Citeck/ecos-time-tracking/README.md

 **Read this in other languages: [Русский](README.RU.MD)**

-# `ecos-time-tracking`
+# Time tracking

-The ecos-time-tracking module provides a solution for setting work logs.
+The `Time tracking` module provides a solution for setting work logs.
 Module is realized as an aspect to the data type.

 ## Get started